-Design Response

-- Dwellings should be setback from side boundaries, but garages may be built to the boundary in accordance with clause 54 or 55 requirements (as relevant), other than where adjacent to public open space.
-(See Public Open Space Interface below) Sketch 1 - The height of buildings should accord with the requirements and decision guidelines in clauses 54 or 55 (as relevant).
-Building height should not exceed 9m above natural ground level at any point. - Height and excavation should be minimised by stepping buildings to follow the contours of the site.Sketch 2 - Building height may exceed the requirements of clause 54 or 55, where the site gradient exceeds 20% and there are no other acceptable options to reduce the height. - A minimum of 30% of the site should be water permeable to accommodate vegetation and reduce runoff.
-Sketch 3 - The siting and design of buildings should have regard to existing views or potential views from nearby properties.
+Element Objective Design Response Avoid To ensure that buildings relate to the • Dwellings should be setback from side Excessive cut and fill.
+Building Envelope topography of the site and respect the boundaries, but garages may be built to Buildings that dominate views from across landscape qualities of the river valley. the boundary in accordance with clause the valley or within the valley.
+54 or 55 requirements (as relevant), Buildings that eliminate existing views or other than where adjacent to public open potential for views (if not constructed) of the space.
+(See Public Open Space Interface river valley from adjoining properties. below) Sketch 1 • The height of buildings should accord with the requirements and decision guidelines in clauses 54 or 55 (as relevant).
+Building height should not exceed 9m above natural ground level at any point. · Height and excavation should be minimised by stepping buildings to follow the contours of the site.
+Sketch 2 Building height may exceed the requirements of clause 54 or 55, where the site gradient exceeds 20% and there are no other acceptable options to reduce the height. • A minimum of 30% of the site should be water permeable to accommodate vegetation and reduce runoff.
+Sketch 3 • The siting and design of buildings should have regard to existing views or potential views from nearby properties.
 (These views are to be identified in the Neighbourhood and site description.)
+Sketch 4